-There are also several organizations located across Canada that that have conducted mental health-related analyses in recent years, including:
+There are also a number of organizations located throughout Canada that that have conducted mental health-related analyses in recent years, including:

-- The Manitoba Centre for Health Policy is located in the Department of Community Health Sciences at the University of Manitoba.28 It houses a comprehensive set of provincial population-based data and facilitates collaborations among researchers and decision makers to examine questions on health services, population and public health, and the social determinants of health. - The Institute for Clinical Evaluative Sciences links and analyzes provincial health services-related data in Ontario to guide decision making in health care delivery.29 The Institute has more than 150 faculty and staff, involved in more than 100 projects at any given time.
+- The Manitoba Centre for Health Policy is located in the Department of Community Health Sciences at the University of Mani-toba.28 It houses a comprehensive set of provincial population-based data and facilitates collaborations among researchers and decision makers to examine questions on health services, population and public health, and the social determinants of health. - The Institute for Clinical Evaluative Sciences links and analyzes provincial health services-related data in Ontario to guide decision making in health care delivery.29 The Institute has more than 150 faculty and staff, involved in more than 100 projects at any given time.